Code-Institute-Submissions/MariaHochstoeger-project1/README.md

 ## Credits
 - Holly from Tutor Support for spotting a space in the import of my Google Fonts which caused problems with my styling
+- https://css-tricks.com/dont-overthink-flexbox-grids/ for helping me figure out how to get the flexbox on my about page to produce same-width children
+- https://www.w3schools.com/cssref/pr_list-style-position.php for helping me get the bullet points of my list inside the flex container